docb/dbRackCsound/README.md

 **CsoundFX**: This module is designed for processing sound.
 It provides two monophonic audio inputs (for polyphonic use Csound16FX), which can be accessed via the inch opcode and two monophonic outputs.
+CsoundFX must be turned on with the On Knob to start working.
+Currently the instrument is turnoff when recompiling and must be turned on manually.

 Here an example:

 ```csound-orc